animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-The security story would not be complete without discussing how to secure Spring-based, {data-store-name} cache client applications as well.
+The security story would not be complete without discussing how to secure Spring-based, GemFire cache client applications as well.

 </div>

 <div class="paragraph">

-{data-store-name}'s process for securing a client application is, honestly, rather involved.
+GemFire's process for securing a client application is, honestly, rather involved.
 In a nutshell, you need to:

 </div>